Responding to climate change

 In fact, the International Energy Agency forecasts that oil and gas will still continue to make up over half of the word’s energy consumption in 2040.

 Natural gas will be an important transition fuel as the world tackles climate change.
-Natural gas generates the least CO2 of the fossil fuels, but retains all the advantages.
+It generates the least CO2 of fossil fuels (with half the emissions of coal), but retains all the advantages.

 Natural gas is instantly available, offsetting the intermittency of supply by solar and wind power – the sun does not always shine and the wind does not always blow.
 Gas is also relatively affordable.